Eco-Friendly Developments

 Challenges and Opportunities

 While the progress in sustainable and eco-friendly developments in Ghana is commendable, there are still challenges that need to be addressed.
-These include:
+Understanding Ghana’s economic trajectory, particularly through significant historical phases like the Economic Recovery Program and the Structural Adjustment Program, is crucial for sustainable development.

 Initial Cost Barriers